microsoft/microsoft-performance-toolkit-sdk/documentation/Plugins-System-Preview-Only/Plugins-Glossary-Preview-Only.md

 #### Different Forms of Plugin
  - **Available Plugin**  - A plugin package discovered from a plugin source that is available for a plugin consumer to install.
  - **Installed Plugin** - A plugin that a user has opted to install.
-Installed plugins reside on the user�s machine and can be loaded by a plugin consumer.
+Installed plugins reside on the user's machine and can be loaded by a plugin consumer.
   - **Loaded Plugin** - A plugin that has been previously installed from a plugin package and has been loaded by the plugin loader for trace processing within an instance of a plugin consumer being opened.

 **Plugin Source** - A source (e.g. a NuGet feed, a REST API, a text file) where plugins can be discovered from.
 The source provides information about how a plugin package can be transported to a plugin consumer.